 Before we dive in, it’s important to remember that learning analytics has two dimensions:

 - Complexity—or the sophistication of the analytics that ranges from basic measurement and data evaluation to advanced evaluation and predictive and prescriptive analytics

 - Category—which identifies the specific area or type of learning data that’s being analyzed and covers learner analytics, learning program analytics, and learning experience analytics

 Get to Know Your Learners

-A learner could be an employee of the company or an anonymous external user interacting with a public learning program.
-Or, a group of learners might be a department within a company, a cohort going through a learning program together, or those in a particular job role who need to complete a set of compliance training.
+So what constitutes a learner?
+A learner might be a company employee or an anonymous external user interacting with a public learning program.
+Or, a group of learners might be a department within a company, a cohort going through a training program together, or those in a particular job role who need to complete a set of compliance training.

-- Has everyone in a particular group completed his or her compliance training?
+- Has everyone in a particular group completed compliance training?

 - What skills does this person/group have?
-Where are there gaps?
+Are there gaps, and where?

 - Who needs development?
 Who are your high-potential employees?
 And what topics are these learners interested in?